Nuitka/Nuitka/README.txt

 Report issues or bugs
 ---------------------

-Should you encounter and issues or bugs, please visit the `Nuitka bug tracker
+Should you encounter any issues, bugs, or ideas, please visit the `Nuitka bug tracker
 <http://bugs.nuitka.net>`_ and report them.

 Contact me via email with your questions